cosmobobak/viridithas/README.md

 If a move proves to be much better than all the alternatives in a position, the depth used to explore that move is increased by one.
 #### Quiescence Search SEE Pruning
 If a capture is found in the quiescence search that would beat beta even if the capturing piece was immediately lost for nothing, then qsearch terminates early with a beta-cutoff.
+#### Main Search SEE Pruning
+Each time a move is found in main-search, all captures possible on the to-square are tried, cheapest-piece-first, and if the exchange is losing, the move is pruned.

 ## Evaluation Techniques
 #### Tapered Evaluation